-When you manage enterprise desktops with Horizon 7, the benefits include increased reliability, security, hardware independence, and convenience.
+When you manage enterprise desktops with View, the benefits include increased reliability, security, hardware independence, and convenience.

 Reliability and Security

-Integration with VMware Identity Manager means that end users have on-demand access to remote desktops through the same Web-based application catalog they use to access SaaS, Web, and Windows applications.
+- Integration with VMware Workspace™ Portal means that end users have on-demand access to remote desktops through the same Web-based application catalog they use to access SaaS, Web, and Windows applications.
 Inside a remote desktop, users can also use this custom app store to access applications.

 Virtual desktops can also connect to back-end physical systems and Microsoft Remote Desktop Services (RDS) hosts.

-The unified management console is built for scalability so that even the largest Horizon 7 deployments can be efficiently managed from a single management interface.
+The unified management console is built for scalability so that even the largest View deployments can be efficiently managed from a single management interface.
 Wizards and dashboards enhance the workflow and facilitate drilling down to see details or change settings.
-Administrative Console Showing the Dashboard View provides an example of the browser-based user interface for Horizon Administrator.
+Figure 1 provides an example of the browser-based user interface for View Administrator.

-Other features that increase convenience are the VMware remote display protocols, PCoIP (PC over IP) and Blast Extreme.
-These display protocols deliver an end-user experience equal to the current experience of using a physical PC:
+Another feature that increases convenience is the VMware remote display protocol, PCoIP.
+The PCoIP (PC-over-IP) display protocol delivers an end-user experience equal to the current experience of using a physical PC:

-On WANs, the display protocols can compensate for an increase in latency or a reduction in bandwidth, ensuring that end users can remain productive regardless of network conditions.
+- On WANs, the display protocol can compensate for an increase in latency or a reduction in bandwidth, ensuring that end users can remain productive regardless of network conditions.

 Provisioning desktops and applications for end users is a quick process.
 No one is required to install applications one by one on each end user's physical PC.
 End users connect to a remote application or a remote desktop complete with applications.
 End users can access their same remote desktop or application from various devices at various locations.